 Dr. Tom has been teaching for over seven years.
 As a performer, he is currently writing and recording music for his western rock band, The Grave Jinglers, and they have performed in many famous rock venues including the Paramount in Huntington.
 The Grave Jinglers have released two studio albums, one of which, "Reign of the West", charted at #234 on the Americana Music charts nationally.
 Their single "Doo Wop in the Restroom" was placed in the independent film "What Happened Last Night" and is on the soundtrack distributed by Sony Records.
 Their single "Don’t Waste My Time" was aired on The Disney Channel on a "Make Your Mark" series that spread awareness for Tourette’s syndrome.
 Dr. Tom has previously studied with select members of the NYC Metropolitan Opera, Binghamton Symphony Orchestra, and Philadelphia Symphony Orchestra.
 His favorite thing about teaching is identifying the personal attitudes, experiences and nuances unique to each student and assisting them in channeling those particulars through the music.
 He shares his knowledge of performing, songwriting and technique to each lesson, leaving his students with a comprehensive music education.

 Ulises Amaya is a New York State certified K-12 music educator and multi-instrumentalist from Long Island, New York.
 As an active educator for over six years, Ulises is well versed in both classical and jazz pedagogy.
 He has worked with elementary and middle school orchestras/choruses, and has had the pleasure of teaching PreK-8th grade general music in the Bronx.
-In addition to his time in a formal school setting, he has taught private bass, guitar, drum, violin, viola and cello lessons for many years.
+In addition to his time in a formal school setting, he has taught private bass, guitar, and drum lessons for many years.
 Alongside his years of teaching, he continues to be an active performer and has played numerous NYC venues and east coast music festivals.
 Ulises uses his performance knowledge and leadership skills to direct our Rock the Stage band program.
 As a lead writer for Center Stage Magazine, Ulises brings his creativity and vast musical knowledge to write articles that are thought provoking and sure to spark any music lover’s interest.
 He brings an infectious enthusiasm for music to his teaching and seeks to instill strong musical foundations in all of his students.

 Crane School of Music, SUNY Potsdam & University of Northern Colorado

 Victoria Astuto has been teaching private lessons for over eight years to students from elementary school through college.
 She received a bachelor’s degree in Music Education from the Crane School of Music, SUNY Potsdam in 2013.
 She then went on to graduate from the University of Northern Colorado in May 2015 with a Master of Music Performance in Clarinet.
 Victoria was also the Graduate Teaching Assistant at the University of Northern Colorado while she attended school there.
-She teaches all band instruments, specializing in woodwinds.
+She teaches all band instruments, specializing in woodwinds and brass.
 Victoria hopes to inspire all students to express themselves, find their passion, and work toward their goals!